stormshadow07/HackTheWorld/README.md

 # HackTheWorld
-An easy to use Script for generating Payloads that Bypasses Antivirus
+An Python Script For Generating Payloads that Bypasses All Antivirus so far .

+# Requirements
+Metasploit Framework
+Wine
+Mingw-w64 Compiler